NBISweden/knowledgetransfercrashcourses/CondaCrashCourse/README.md

 see this by looking at your prompt which should be prefixed with `(base)` or `(anaconda3)`.
 You can deactivate the base environment by running `conda deactivate` and re-activate it by running `conda activate`.
 Notice how your prompt changes as you do this.
+See [more below](#activating-and-deactivating-an-environment) about activating and deactivating environments.

 ### Updating conda